 - Self-service – many common or frequently performed actions can be performed by a computer, without a human agent.
 Examples:

 - A shipping service call flow that reads to the caller their package status before connecting them to a live agent.
 This reduces the load on the agent team, leaving them free to deal with more complex questions.

-- After-hours voice mail, filed as a case with voice attachment, complete with identified reporter, category, priority, SLA clock, and e-mail notification, thus providing service after hours, when day staff is not available.
+- After-hours voice mail, filed a case with voice attachment, complete with identified reporter, category, priority, SLA clock, and e-mail notification, thus providing service after hours when day staff is not available.